amzn/selling-partner-api-samples/use-cases/website-authorization/docs/DEPLOYMENT.md

 * [Registering as a developer for SP-API](https://developer-docs.amazon.com/sp-api/docs/registering-as-a-developer), and [registering an SP-API application](https://developer-docs.amazon.com/sp-api/docs/registering-your-application).
 * An AWS account
 * An [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with a permissions policy to create, deploy and manage an Elastic Beanstalk deployment
     * An example policy is provided below
 * The [AWS CLI](https://aws.amazon.com/cli/)
     * If not present, it will be installed as part of the deployment script.
 * The [EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html)
     * If not present, it will be installed as part of the deployment script.
 * An https enabled URL to the deployed application configured as OAuth redirect URL in your application profile on Developer Portal
 * Python 3 installed

 # Usage
 ### 1. Update the application variables
-* In *code/python/utils/api_utils.py*, update the CLIENT_ID and CLIENT_SECRET with the values for your Developer Central application.
+* In [constants.py](../code/python/utils/constants.py#L26), update the CLIENT_ID and CLIENT_SECRET with the values for your Developer Central application and update the APPLICATION_ID to the id of your application.
-* In *code/python/application.py*, update the APPLICATION_ID to the id of your application.
-Besides, update the SELLER_CENTRAL_URL for the marketplace you need or use a vendor central URL for vendor authorization.
+* In [application.py](../code/python/application.py#L11), update the SELLER_VENDOR_CENTRAL_URL for the marketplace you need or use a vendor central URL for vendor authorization.
 Check this seller [documentation](https://developer-docs.amazon.com/sp-api/docs/seller-central-urls) for a list of URLs per marketplace or the vendor central links [documentation](https://developer-docs.amazon.com/sp-api/docs/vendor-central-urls).

 ### 2. Configure the IAM user
 #### I. Create IAM user